Conduct a Free Washington Warrant Search (Resource)

 In the state of Washington, the individual courts that issue the warrants are the best place to get current, up-to-date information regarding a specific situation.

-How To Perform a Free Washington Warrant Search Online
+How To Run a Free Washington Warrant Search Online

 The quickest and easiest way to make a free arrest warrant check for probation and parole violations is to use the warrant search feature on the Washington Department of Corrections (DOC) website.2 You just type a first and last name into the search form and hit Enter, or you can choose to search by DOC number, county, or crime.